jluebbe/DistroKit/doc/hardware.rst

 The stuff from the v7a section above applies here accordingly.

-Currently DistroKit only supports a single board; the Marvell espressobin:
+Currently, DistroKit supports the following hardware:

 .. toctree::
    :maxdepth: 1

    hardware_v8a_espressobin
+   hardware_v8a_rock3a

 rpi Platform